moisbo/ga-slackbot/README.md

 ###What does it do?

+A slackbot that:

+1. Introduces himself and stores the user id so it does not do it again
-A slackbot that connects to twitter api and responds with donald trump jokes...
+2. connects to twitter api and responds with tweets the user searchs

-It wants to talk to you, entertain you, he is somewhat lonely
+3. It sets an alert every day at 8:00 am and tells one tweet about the thing you saved